 The Milan Cortina bronze completes an "Olympic downhill medal podium" for Goggia, having collected one of each color.

-The energized crowd fell silent.
+When she finally came to a stop, the energized crowd fell silent.
 A course hold was put into place and medical personnel rushed to attend to the St. Paul, Minnesota native.

 American Jackie Wiles nearly claimed a medal, coming in fourth (+0.59).
 She finished less than three-tenths of a second behind the third-place Goggia.